yucedagonurcan/Cuckoo_Hashing_OpenCV/README.md

 ## How to run it?

-1. `python CuckooHashing.py --num_cells 20 --num_tables 10` will open a window for visualization for the algorithm:
+1. `python CuckooHashing.py --num_cells 20 --num_tables 10` will open a window for visualization of the algorithm:
    1. ![](imgs/start.png)
 2. You should see a slider below of the window.
 You can use it to select a number to insert into hash tables:
    1. ![](imgs/Slider.gif)